ehealthsuisse/EPR-by-example/files/GetXAssertion.md

 # Get X-User Assertion
 Transaction to retrieve a SAML 2.0 assertion for authorization of transactions in the Swiss EPR.
+Primary systems shall use this transaction to retrieve a SAML 2 assertions to be used with EPR transactions, which require authorization.

 - [Overview](#overview)
 - [Transaction](#transaction)